 Documentum capabilities can also be encapsulated in Web Services opening up a vast array of possibilities.
 D6 (Documentum 6.0) offers DFS (Documentum Foundation Services) which includes some core services as well as tools for developing web services for Documentum.
 Then there are standard interfaces such as FTP and JDBC, which allow a Documentum repository to be accessed using these protocols.
 Specialized connectors and portlets offer additional alternatives.
 PIA (Primary Interlope Assembly) allows access from .NET platform

-A component is composed of one or more JSP pages, supporting behaviour classes and an XML configuration file.
+Ans: A component is composed of one or more JSP pages, supporting behavior classes, and an XML configuration file.

 Components can be used within more than one container, inheriting their UI and state from the container.

-A component definition within a XML file that defines the following elements:
+A component definition within an XML file that defines the following elements: